CubeVic/twitterDemo/README.md

 1. the Auto layout still consume lot of time, i did it several times
 2. Pass data in clouses is still not clear and i need to re watch the videos to understand it.
+Important
+In order to update the icons in the timeline i use willLoad() method

 ## License